SiriDB/siridb-docs/content/connect/libsuv/libsiridb.md

 ---
 title: "Libsiridb (library)"
-weight: 13
+weight: 18
 ---

 Libsiridb is a library which can be used to communicate with [SiriDB](https://github.com/transceptor-technology/siridb-server) using the C program language.
 This library contains useful functions but does not handle the connection itself.
-When using [libuv](http://libuv.org/) you should look at [libsuv](https://github.com/SiriDB/libsuv#readme) which is a SiriDB connector build on top of libuv and libsiridb.

 ### Installation